 Al-Hajj Malik al-Shabazz

 The George James Institute is the educational arm of OVP.
 The Institute was named after the African historian and author, George Granville Monah James, born on November 9, 1893, in Georgetown, Guyana.
 George James is best known for his classic work, Stolen Legacy (1954), in which he clearly demonstrated that the ancient Greeks were not the authors of Greek philosophy, and that what passes as Greek philosophy, and the foundation of all West European philosophy, is in fact based entirely on Kemetic (Ancient Egyptian) ideas and concepts.

-At the time of its publication, Stolen Legacy was viewed as heretical, since it was one of the first scholarly works to expose this outrageous deception, thereby debunking Western racist historiography and epistemology, considered sacrosanct at that time.
-As expected, with the publication of Stolen Legacy, Professor James met with a great deal of hostility and scorn from the citadels of indoctrination, that is, established Western academic institutions.
+At the time of its publication, Stolen Legacy was viewed as heretical, since it was one of the first scholarly works to expose this outrageous deception, debunking Western racist historiography and epistemology, considered sacrosanct at that time.
+As expected, Professor James met with a great deal of hostility and scorn from established Western academic institutions.

 In a recent review of Stolen Legacy, journalist Femi Akomolafe writes:

 “No one should call himself educated who has not read Stolen Legacy.
 The next time anyone brandishes a Ph.D in your face, your question should be, ‘Have you read Stolen Legacy?”

 Renowned African scholar, Prof. Ben Jochannan, said this of George James seminal work: “If you ever dare to read the works of George G.M.
 James you will never again be the same as before you did.
 He stands at head of the line with Akhenaten, Ramesis, St. Augustine, Terrence, and so many others who heeded the warning, “Man know thyself.”